Diffie–Hellman key exchange: Secrecy chart

 Note: It should be difficult for Alice to solve for Bob's private key or for Bob to solve for Alice's private key.
-If it is not difficult for Alice to solve for Bob's private key (or vice versa), Eve may simply substitute her own private / public key pair, plug Bob's public key into her private key, produce a fake shared secret key, and solve for Bob's private key (and use that to solve for the shared secret key.
-Eve may attempt to choose a public / private key pair that will make it easy for her to solve for Bob's private key).
+If it is not difficult for Alice to solve for Bob's private key (or vice versa), then an eavesdropper, Eve, may simply substitute her own private / public key pair, plug Bob's public key into her private key, produce a fake shared secret key, and solve for Bob's private key (and use that to solve for the shared secret key).
+Eve may attempt to choose a public / private key pair that will make it easy for her to solve for Bob's private key.

 Generalization to finite cyclic groups

 Here is a more general description of the protocol: